-The Department of Otolaryngology invites medical students who are members of underrepresented minority groups as defined by the AAMC and are interested in pursuing a career in otolaryngology-head and neck surgery to apply for mentoring clerkships at our institution.
+The Department of Otolaryngology - Head and Neck Sugery invites medical students who are members of underrepresented minority groups as defined by the AAMC and are interested in pursuing a career in otolaryngology-head and neck surgery to apply for mentoring clerkships at our institution.

-Once accepted, mentorship is provided by Department of Otolaryngology faculty members during the clerkship, as well as financial assistance ($500/month stipend towards housing).
+Once accepted, mentorship is provided by department faculty members during the clerkship, as well as financial assistance ($500/month stipend towards housing).
 Clerkships are only available to medical students attending LCME-approved U.S. and Canadian medical schools, and meeting the AAMC definition of underrepresented minority groups.

 Two types of department-sponsored clerkships are available:

-For more information about the Department of Otolaryngology and the Minority Student Mentoring Clerkship Program, contact Bonnie Boyd, (601) 815-3037.
+For more information about the Department of Otolaryngology - Head and Neck Surgery and the Minority Student Mentoring Clerkship Program, contact Bonnie Boyd, (601) 815-3037.

 Dr. Godfrey Edward Arnold completed medical school in his home country of Austria and received additional training in otolaryngology in Germany.
 Dr. Arnold immigrated to the United States in 1949.
 His interest in voice disorders led to national fame for his introduction of Teflon for vocal cord paralysis and influence on laryngology.